edwinyjlim/edwinyjlim.github.io/pages/about.md

 I'm an illustrative communicator who likes to collaborate.

-Talk to me about basketball, old movies, books, fishing, or your favorite late night-eats.
+Talk to me about basketball, old movies, books, fishing, or your favorite late-night eats.

 <div class="spacer-2"></div>